hazlema/ArtBot/README.md

 ```
 TOKEN_ID=[Your bots token]
 APP_ID=[Your application ID]
+ANTHROPIC_API_KEY=[Your anthropic api key]
 ```

+If you do not want to use the AI feature, just delete the ANTHROPIC field.

+## Questions:

-OK, I have set up the bot and it's running but it's not in my server.
+Q. OK, I have set up the bot and it's running but it's not in my server.

-Right, you have to invite it to your server, here are instructions:
+A. Right, you have to invite it to your server, here are instructions:
 [https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links]

 ---